mrjoelkemp/linklink/Readme.md

 ##### Https

 Sites that render pages in `https` are problematic.
-A quick fix is to remove the `s` from `https` in the url that you provide to Linklink.
+Linklink will automatically replace `https` with `http`, however, that's not a guaranteed fix.

 ##### Login-required sites